Intro to Forex Trading Scams

 These “brokers” are usually regulated offshore in disreputable jurisdictions that often just require a business license and some kind of fee.
 If your broker lacks legitimate regulation, there is always a chance that it engages in questionable (or outright fraudulent) practices.

 Unregulated brokers do not have to report to a governing body, and you often have no recourse for recovering funds if you’ve been targeted by a scam.
 I would never recommend dealing with an unlicensed (or lightly regulated) forex broker.
+The best forex brokers are well-regulated in highly reputable global jurisdictions.

 In some cases, brokers will simply lie about where they are headquartered, registered, or licensed.
 For instance, the FCA recently announced that Unicorn FX was operating in the U.K. without proper authorisation.
 Notice the misspelled words and the unbalanced claims of "higher returns" in the image below: